Visual917/Lyrics-Downloader/README.md

 # Lyrics Downloader

-This is **Lyrics Downloader** from Visu.
-It scrapes **Genius.com** for song lyrics.
+This is a 100% handwritten **Lyrics Downloader** from Visu.
+It scrapes **Genius.com** for song lyrics, and very fast.
 I cannot see any fast alternative with this many features, so I decided building one myself.
 I will keep it open-source, but please cite me whenever you fork or contribute to it.
 I am open to any Issues.
 I'll be willing to update the script accordingly, where possible.